Salford’s Graystone Action Sports Academy is set to host the upcoming national Skateboarding championships, ahead of the 2020 Olympic Games in Tokyo.

 They added :”All eyes are going to be on Graystone and the Greater Manchester area with the event being broadcast live on the BBC Red Button, not just in the UK, but internationally.
 You can expect to see 140 of Britain’s finest skateboarders battle it out in the first Olympic qualifier before skateboarding makes its Olympic debut at Tokyo 2020.”

-Skaters, Sky Brown, Alex Decunha, Jordan Thackeray and Alex Hallford, are all set to take part in the event, having recently been all selected for the Skateboard GB Aspiration Squad which was also announced from the facility back in March.
+Skaters Sky Brown, Alex Decunha, Jordan Thackeray and Alex Hallford are all set to take part in the event, having recently been selected for the Skateboard GB Aspiration Squad which was also announced from the facility back in March.

 Tickets for the three days can be found here.